 Those in favor of banning transgender individuals from military service often argue that gender dysphoria is a mental illness which makes it difficult for transgender individuals to serve and disrupts cohesion within military units.
-As then-Defense Secretary Mattis wrote in his 2018 Memorandum to the President on Military Service by Transgender Individuals:

-I firmly believe that compelling behavioral health reasons require the Department to proceed with caution before compounding the significant challenges inherent in treating gender dysphoria with the unique, highly stressful circumstances of military training and combat operations.
-[The inclusion of transgender individuals] could undermine readiness, disrupt unit cohesion, and impose an unreasonable burden on the military that is not conducive to military effectiveness and lethality.
+66 As then-Defense Secretary Mattis wrote in his 2018 Memorandum to the President on Military Service by Transgender Individuals, "I firmly believe that compelling behavioral health reasons require the Department to proceed with caution before compounding the significant challenges inherent in treating gender dysphoria with the unique, highly stressful circumstances of military training and combat operations."
+He also believed that "[The inclusion of transgender individuals] could undermine readiness, disrupt unit cohesion, and impose an unreasonable burden on the military that is not conducive to military effectiveness and lethality."

 Those opposed to banning transgender individuals from military service argue that gender dysphoria does not create a bar to service, that healthcare costs for treating transgender individuals are manageable, and that no existing empirical evidence shows that transgender individuals disrupt unit cohesion.
-A bipartisan letter from fifty senators sent on April 26, 2018 to Secretary Mattis outlined these arguments.
-First, the senators cited statements from the American Medical Association, American Psychological Association, and two former U.S. Surgeons General explaining that gender dysphoria is a treatable condition and should not be used as a pretext to ban transgender individuals from military service.
-The Surgeons General, quoted by the senators, argued that "transgender troops are as medically fit as their non-transgender peers and there is no medically valid reason-including a diagnosis of gender dysphoria-to exclude them from
+A bipartisan letter from fifty senators sent on April 26, 2018 to Secretary Mattis outlined these arguments.69 First, the senators cited statements from the American Medical Association, American Psychological Association, and two former U.S. Surgeons General explaining that gender dysphoria is a treatable condition and should not

-59. Tennessee v.
-U.S. Dep't of Educ., No. 3:21-CV-308, 2022 WL 2791450, at \4 (E.D.
+^{61.} Tennessee v.
+U.S. Dep't of Educ., 615 F. Supp.
+3d 807, 840 (E.D.
 Tenn.
-July 15, 2022).
+2022).

-60. Id. at \16.
+^{62.} Id. at 839-40.